uzaxirr/Unicorn-Browser/README.md

 # Unicorn Browser

-**Google Chrome exusting your RAM ??
+**Google Chrome exausting your RAM ??
 Is Google tracking Your Online Activity ? , This is the thing for you**
 ----------------------------
 - ## Installation and Usage
     clone the repository and in the same directory execute the following command inside your terminal or command prompt